Work Experience Program

 You can expect to be involved in all aspects of the rehabilitation process, although your main responsibilities will be diet preparation, feeding, and cleaning.
 You will also participate in animal rescues and releases, treatment administration, building projects, grounds maintenance, and our community outreach program.

-Spring, summer and early autumn are what we call Baby Bird and Fawn Season and is when we receive the greatest number of patients.
-Be forewarned, work at the wildlife centre can be very demanding!
-In the summer, our skilled caregivers typically work from 6 am – 9 pm, with occasional 4 am feedings.
-The schedule at MARS can be intense, but you will also be given time to enjoy the beautiful scenery Vancouver island has to offer.
+Spring, summer, and early autumn are considered “Baby Season”.
+This is when we receive the greatest number of patients.
+We care for many different species of wildlife native to Vancouver Island, including songbirds, raptors, waterfowl, fawns, raccoons, and other small mammals.
+Be forewarned, work at the Wildlife Hospital can be very demanding!
+In the summer, our volunteer caregivers typically work varying shifts between 7 am – 10 pm, with occasional night feedings.
+The schedule can be intense, but you will also be given time off to enjoy the beautiful scenery of Vancouver Island.

-If this interests you, please fill out the application form and send it along with your resume and with a short essay outlining your reasons for applying.
-Email it all to:
+Please fill out the application form and email it along with your resume and a short essay outlining your reasons for applying.